hoopers-club/hoopers/src/pages/posts/courts/2021-10-22-map-image-assets-uploads-thumb_apl-png-name-alcハtara-subname-portugal-location-docas-de-lisboa-artist-flix-duration-0-days-whawedid-an-awesome-project-body-a.md

 ![Credits: Hoopers | Malagueta](/assets/uploads/2_apl_makingof.png "Credits: Hoopers | Malagueta")

 We had already worked with Flix and it was during that project he showed us this idea of ​​making a field with nautical flags.
 This space was a reference for the community in the past and the fact we can bring back the 3x3 is a mixture of pride and nostalgia.
-We are confident the space will be used by many people.” says <b><u>André Costa from Hoopers</u></b>.
+We are confident the space will be used by many people.” says <b>André Costa from Hoopers</b>.

 ![Credits: Hoopers | Malagueta](/assets/uploads/3_apl_makingof.png "Credits: Hoopers | Malagueta")